Capital Left

 Typical Capital Left: $8,000–$20,000

-Strong metro growth market.
-Factor 1: Raleigh and Charlotte have consistent 3–5% ARV growth annually.
+Modeled scenario range.
+Factor 1: Raleigh and Charlotte metros have population growth and rental demand.
 Factor 2: Moderate labor costs keep rehab budgets reasonable for BRRRR candidates.

 Indiana (IN)Indianapolis, Fort Wayne, Bloomington